Streamline maximizes profits with EOQ

 To conclude, Streamline supports classic EOQ calculation optimizing transfer orders between a distribution center and stores.
 But, it also offers group EOQ that goes far beyond that, making the EOQ application possible for purchase orders containing groups of SKUs or suppliers.

-• Up to 56X ROI in one year.
-100% ROI in the first 3 months.
+- Enjoy up to 56 times ROI within one year, with a 100% ROI achievable in the first three months.